-This is very similar to activated charcoal.
+This is very similar to activated carbon.
 Both are produced by burning a material without oxygen presence.
 But while activated charcoal is some plant material (often wood or coconut shells), bone char comes from the bones of animals, usually beef bones.
 This is important, because it’s high in calcium, and it chemically reacts with fluoride and essentially removes it from the water.
 (Turns it to an inert substance.)
 It also removes arsenic.

 This is ethically questionable for some, obviously, since there’s the use of animal bones.
 And, I can’t find clear data on whether or not it removes other metals, like magnesium.
 No one seems to have studied that, but knowing that most other methods that remove fluoride also remove all beneficial minerals, I’m leery.
+(2, 3)